s5uishida/open5gs_epc_oai_sample_config/README.md

 <h2 id="changelog">Changelog (summary)</h2>

-- [2022.04.05] Updated to Open5GS v2.4.5 and removed the connection setting to nrf in smf.yaml.
+- [2022.04.05] Updated to Open5GS v2.4.5 and removed the connection setting to NRF in smf.yaml.
 - [2021.03.09] Updated to Open5GS v2.2.0.
 - [2020.11.24] Initial release.